Twisted Bilayer Graphene in Commensurate Angles: Existence of Dirac points

-So we get that there is some constant $C>0$ such that as needed. \end{proof} \begin{remark} We note that we could have that $\hat{U}_{\vec{m}}\hat{U}_{\vec{m}-\varrho_{-1}}=0$ for any $\vec{m}\in \supp \hat{U}^\theta$.
+as needed. \end{proof} \begin{remark} We note that we could have that $\hat{U}_{\vec{m}}\hat{U}_{\vec{m}-\varrho_{-1}}=0$ for any $\vec{m}\in \supp \hat{U}^\theta$.
 As the proof above shows, one must go to higher-order terms in the perturbation series to get a sufficient non-degeneracy condition for such cases.
 We will not develop the other terms in this work.
 Such consideration might also affect the asymptotic results for $v_d(\lambda)$. \end{remark}